 Brisighella is home to a small handful of hotels, guesthouses and B&Bs.
 Agriturismi (farm accommodations) pepper the surrounding hillsides around town.

 While crowds flock to Florence, they overlook this gem of a town in the southern Italian region of Puglia.
 Nomad Paola takes us on a walking tour of its graceful piazzas and stunning architecture.

-Italians have a reputation for fast and dangerous driving; along with the narrow and cobbled streets in the historic towns, you'll need to have your A game on.
-Find out how to do it safely here.
+Italians have a reputation for fast and dangerous driving; along with the narrow and cobbled streets in the historic towns, you'll need to bring your driving A game.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote